tedkim97/tedkim97.github.io/_posts/2020-02-17-webscraping.md

 ##### Selenium Tip: Implicit Waits/Waiting
 Selenium offers Implicit Waits - which is a way of pausing the web driver until a certain element exists (like when a button is done loading, or if a certain tag appears).
 This can create a more robust scraper that's less likely to miss information. **However, I personally have never gotten Implicit Waits to work.
 I've looked at documentation and examples on the internet, but I have *never* gotten Implicit Waits to work for me**.
 I could be misunderstanding how ImplicitWaits worked, coding it incorrectly, or it's an issue with the Selenium Python binding (not likely), but I have never gotten it to work.

 I could have spent 1-2 more hours trying to solve the problem, but I just judged that it was faster to `time.sleep(5)` the driver, and move on.
-This approach as obvious drawbacks.
+This approach has drawbacks.
 I could be wasting a lot of time waiting even though the contents of the page has loaded.
-In addition, the driver might not be waiting enough (which destroys the point of the implicit waits), but in my experiences `time.sleep` has been an adequate solution.
+In addition, the driver might not be waiting long enough (which destroys the point of the implicit waits), but in my experiences `time.sleep` has been an adequate solution.

 ```python
 from selenium import webdriver